NixOS/rfcs/rfcs/0049-flakes.md

 * `hg`: A Mercurial repository.

-Transivitive inputs can be overriden from a `flake.nix` file.
+Transitive inputs can be overriden from a `flake.nix` file.
 For example, the following overrides the `nixpkgs` input of the `nixops`
 input: